swaldman/sbt-ethereum/src/main/paradox/tasks/eth/contract/abi.md

 ABIs can be imported manually, by direct copy-and-paste of JSON, or by providing a URL or the path to a file in which the ABI can be found.
 JSON ABIs are interpreted directly, or are extracted from within JSON objects under the key "abi", or under the path "metadata" / "abi.
 If the URL or file does not contain JSON directly, this task will offer to "scrape" the ABI from the source.
 If a unique, nonempty, strictly valid ABI can be scraped from the source, _sbt-ethereum_ will offer to import it.
+(See @ref:[Importing Contract ABIs](#importing_contract_abis)))

 For _Ethereum_ mainnet, ABIs can also be imported automatically from _Etherscan_, if @ref:[an _Etherscan_ API key has been set](../../etherscan.md).